cis547/cis547.github.io/_labs/lab06.markdown

 For Part 1, you can assume that it simply calls `transfer` using the appropriate `InMap` and `OutMap` maps.

 So, at a high level, `runOnFunction` will:
-  1. Initialize the **In** and **Out** maps
+1. Initialize the **In** and **Out** maps.
-  2. Fill them using a chaotic iteration algorithm
+2. Fill them using a chaotic iteration algorithm.
-  3. Find potential divide by zero errors by using the `InMap` entries for each divide instruction to check whether the divisor may be zero
+3. Find potential divide by zero errors by using the `InMap` entries for each divide instruction to check whether the divisor may be zero.

 ##### Step 3